kashishgrover/monorepo-ci-with-shippable/README.md

-#Shippable's CI of multiple apps within a GitHub Repository using a Docker Integration
+#Shippable's CI of GitHub Monorepos using a Docker Integration
 ---

 Steps: